 WHAT ARE YOU SAYING, KITTY?

-- Puffed up.
-A scared cat may try to bluff his perceived threat by making his tail expand to look like bigger and wider in hopes it will ward off a person or pet who they feel may harm them.
+A scared cat may try to bluff his perceived threat by making his tail expand to look bigger and wider in hopes it will ward off a person or pet who they feel may harm them.

-- Swishing.
-The tail that moves slowly from one side to the other occurs when a cat is focused on a prey and ready to pounce.
+The tail that moves slowly from one side to the other occurs when a cat is focused on prey and ready to pounce.
 Place a toy mouse down the hallway and observe.
-His hunter instincts may kick in as he assess the scene, his tail will start swishing seconds before he leaps on the toy mouse.
+His hunter instincts may kick in as he assesses the scene, his tail will start swishing seconds before he leaps on the toy mouse.

-- Whipping or lashing.
 Heed this feline warning.
-A cat who whips his tail quickly side to side is agitated and clearly cautioning you to back off.
+A cat who whips his tail quickly from side to side is agitated and clearly cautioning you to back off.
 People who mistakenly think that they can wrangle an injured cat by scruffing their necks often fail to notice the cat’s tail starting to lash back and forth and their pupils widening before they attack.